binchick-in/my-little-blog/app/posts/jupyter-lab.md

 title: Jupyter Lab Is Awesome!
 path: jupyter-lab
 published: 2020-03-11
+summary: Being able to tinker and play while I'm developing is the key to learning!
+JupyterLab allows me to quickly iterate on ideas.
 ---

 The best programming tool I have ever picked up is easily [JupyterLab](https://jupyter.org/).
 This amazing tool has allowed me to learn new Python concepts and libraries in a way a plain editor simply cannot.
 The successor to plain old Jupyter Notebooks, JupyterLab is a one stop shop for you to interact with all your individual Jupyter Notebooks.